HotSense

 Call for Papers

-HotSense is the first workshop dedicated to the full spectrum of thermal sensing and computing across mobile, embedded, and intelligent systems.
-We welcome original research papers, position papers, and early-stage exploratory work that examine the design, implementation, analysis, and application of thermal sensing systems.
+We invite original research papers, position papers, and early-stage exploratory work on the design, implementation, analysis, and application of thermal sensing systems for ubiquitous and wearable computing.

-• Gesture, activity, and pose recognition using thermal/infrared signals
+• Human Sensing: Gesture, activity, and 3D pose recognition using thermal data.

-• Robotic perception and navigation augmented by thermal vision
+• Robotic & Autonomous Systems: Robotic perception and navigation augmented by thermal vision, including low-altitude UAV systems.

-• Material sensing and object classification using thermal signatures
+• Material & Object Intelligence: Material sensing and object classification using distinctive thermal signatures.

-• Thermal sensing for building occupancy and energy efficiency
+• Smart Environments: Thermal sensing for building occupancy, smart cities, and energy efficiency.

 Submission Instructions